mercadopago/devsite-docs/guides/mp-point/integration-api/payment-processing.en.md

 Please note that payment intents are the foundation for processing payments with Point devices.
 For this reason, it is important that you register and save the data obtained during their creation, especially their `id`.

-> NOTE
->
-> Recommendation
->
-> You can use the [Point Simulator](/developers/en/docs/mp-point/integration-configuration/integrate-with-pdv/point-simulator) to safely test your integration and the creation of payment intents.

 ## Process your payment intent

-Once the payment intent has been created, you can obtain it from your Point device by pressing on the key to pay (in the case of Point Plus and Point Pro 2 the **green button** and, in the case of the Point Smart, the **digital button “Charge now”**).
+Once the payment intent has been created, you can obtain it from your Point device by pressing on the key to pay (in the case of Point Plus and Point Pro 2 the **green button** and, in the case of the Point Smart, the **digital button “Cobrar”**).

 Then, follow the steps shown on the screen afterwards to complete the payment.